-Meet the women who showed the world that they too can excel in any sport they want
+Meet the women who show the world that they too can excel in any sport they want—even a ‘male sport’ like basketball

 Jack Danielle Animam